mhfowler/canalswans-gatsby/content/blog/the-war-on-pathogens/the-war-on-pathogens.md

 Trump is a xenophobic racist and terrible president, but strangely I agree with his repeated tweets that the media fixation on cases doesn't make sense.

-The graph below shows the disconnection between global number of cases and deaths.
+The graph below, from [Our World In Data](https://ourworldindata.org/grapher/daily-covid-cases-deaths?time=2020-01-01..latest), shows the disconnection between global number of cases and deaths.

 <figure>
   <img src="/content/blog/the-war-on-pathogens/img/cases-and-deaths.png" className="figureImage" style="{{'width': '100%'}}" />